Carly07/the_gin_shed/README.md

 Once a user is logged in, they will find clicking on the 'My Account' provides options to access 'My Profile' or 'Logout'.

 #### My Profile
 Registered users can view their profile by clicking on the link under My Account.
 The My Profile page includes the users login details, delivery information and order history.
-Here they can update their email address, change their password and add or edit their default delivery information as well as see a list of all their previous orders.
+Here they can uchange their password and add or edit their default delivery information as well as see a list of all their previous orders.

 #### Messages
 Messages have been implemented to provide feedback to the user when adding, editing or deleting products from the basket as well as when they add, edit or delete cocktail receipes or blog posts.
 Users will recive confirmation of a successful action or else be notified that an error has occured.